sandeepkasaragod/workshop_temp/running_bioinfo_pipeline-1.md

 During this practical session will be running the Artic-nf workflow which requires nextflow and artic packages to be installed on the conda environment.
-This workflow processes the raw data (fast5/pod5) to produce the consensus sequences.
+This workflow processes the raw data (fastq) to produce the consensus sequences.

 ## 1.1 Structure of Artic-nf directory